panoptesDev/panoptis-program-library/token-lending/README.md

 # Token Lending program

-A lending protocol for the Token program on the Safecoin blockchain inspired by Aave and Compound.
+A lending protocol for the Token program on the Solcoin blockchain inspired by Aave and Compound.

 Full documentation is available at https://spl.solana.com/token-lending